 Charl Landvreugd, Theory/Practice, Lives and works in Rotterdam, the Netherlands

-Charl is as a visual artist, mainly in the fields of sculpture, performance, installation, photography and video.
+Charl is as a artist/researcher, mainly in the fields of sculpture, performance, installation, photography and video.
 Through curating and writing he focuses on research as artistic production.
 This website provides a glimpse into his practice.

 He grew up in Rotterdam in an environment and time when many different migrant communities were making the Netherlands their home.
 Being part of this vibrant space is the basis for his thinking about citizenship and belonging and how this is expressed in the visual arts.
 He has been awarded several scholarships and grants to develop his visual practice and research into the arts produced by European (Dutch) Afro artists.

 Currently Charl researches the visual strategies of Dutch Afro artists with a focus on the production of cultural citizenship.
 He argues that the discourse dominated by post colonial theoretical frameworks does not always suffice in describing the Dutch and continental European Afro art production.
 He advocates for local European concepts and language that have the potential to speak about the sensibilities specific to the area.

 Charl studied Fine Art & History of Art (joined hons.)
 BA at Goldsmiths University in London.
 As a Fulbright Fellow he continued his studies in Modern Art: Critical and Curatorial Studies MA at Columbia University in New York.
 He currently continues his investigations at the Royal College of Art in London as PhD candidate in the program Curating Contemporary Art.

 Over the years generously Supported by: